sumwale/ybox/README.md

 Now you can simply go to the repository and run the `zbox-create` and other utilities from the `src` directory of the repository checkout.
-For convenience you can symlink these to your ~/.local/bin directory which should be in PATH in modern Linux distributions:
+For convenience you can symlink these to your `~/.local/bin` directory which should be in PATH in modern Linux distributions:

 ```sh
 ln -s <full path of checkout zbox directory>/src/zbox-* ~/.local/bin/
 ```

-All the `zbox-*` utilities will show detailed help with the `-h` or `--help` option.
+All the `zbox-*` utilities will show detailed help with the `-h`/`--help` option.

 ## Usage

-The basic workflow consists of setting up one or more containers, installing/removing/... packages in those containers, opening a shell into a container for more "direct" usage.
+The basic workflow consists of setting up one or more containers, installing/removing/... packages in those containers and opening a shell into a container for more "direct" usage.

 You can also destroy the containers, list them, see their logs, or restart them using convenient utilities.